 UK Research & Innovation’s Transforming Construction Challenge partners are joining forces at Futurebuild 2020.
-Ahead of the event, Trudi Sully, Impact Director for Manufacturing at the Construction Innovation Hub, considers the drive to deliver innovation to transform construction and presents her pick of the Futurebuild 2020 programme.
+Ahead of the event, Trudi Sully, Impact Director at the Construction Innovation Hub, considers the drive to deliver innovation to transform construction and presents her pick of the Futurebuild 2020 programme.

 The need for action by Government and industry to deliver a transformation in construction has never been so pressing or has had so much support and momentum.
 The potential gains from adopting manufacturing approaches and digital processes is significant, particularly given their demonstrable ability to boost productivity and resilience, extend whole-life asset performance, decarbonise construction and inform better decision-making.